 Health advisors earn an average salary of $40,625 per year.
 This varies between $29,000 and $56,000.

 There is more than meets the eye when it comes to being a health advisor.
 For example, did you know that they make an average of $37.64 an hour?
 That's $78,284 a year!

 Between 2018 and 2028, the career is expected to grow -2% and produce -51,600 job opportunities across the U.S.

 There are certain skills that many health advisors have in order to accomplish their responsibilities.
 By taking a look through resumes, we were able to narrow down the most common skills for a person in this position.
-We discovered that a lot of resumes listed analytical skills, business skills and writing skills.
+We discovered that a lot of resumes listed computer skills, customer-service skills and listening skills.

 Choosing the right major is always an important step when researching how to become a health advisor.
-When we researched the most common majors for a health advisor, we found that they most commonly earn bachelor's degree degrees or master's degree degrees.
-Other degrees that we often see on health advisor resumes include high school diploma degrees or associate degree degrees.
+When we researched the most common majors for a health advisor, we found that they most commonly earn bachelor's degree degrees or associate degree degrees.
+Other degrees that we often see on health advisor resumes include master's degree degrees or high school diploma degrees.

 You may find that experience in other jobs will help you become a health advisor.
 In fact, many health advisor jobs require experience in a role such as customer service representative.
-Meanwhile, many health advisors also have previous career experience in roles such as cashier or sales associate.
+Meanwhile, many health advisors also have previous career experience in roles such as sales associate or cashier.